 If you lose these records, you no longer have proof that your employees acknowledged agreements.
 If there is a lawsuit or IRS audit, you could face penalties, fines, and court fees without proof of employee acknowledgments.

-How to store personnel files
+How to organize employee personnel file

 Can employees access their own files?

-At some point, your employees might want access to their files.
+At some point, your employees might want access to their employee files.
 Most states have specific laws regarding the employee’s legal rights to access their files and make copies of documents.

 How long do you need to keep employee files?

-This article was updated from its original publish date of 11/25/2015.
+This article was updated from its original publication date of November 25, 2015.

 This is not intended as legal advice; for more information, please click here.